ros-navigation/docs.nav2.org/migration/Galactic.rst

 Reduce Nodes and Executors
 **************************

-In order for nav2 to make the best use of ROS2, we need minimize the number of nodes and executors in nav2, which can improve performance.
+In order for nav2 to make the best use of ROS 2, we need minimize the number of nodes and executors in nav2, which can improve performance.

 This functionality has been discussed in `the ticket #816 <https://github.com/ros-planning/navigation2/issues/816>`_, and carried out in